Whitchurch to Andover walk

 - [!]
 Turn left and in 20 metres go under the bridge to the disused railway.
 Keep ahead, now with the river on your right-hand side.

 - In 40 metres, just before you reach a metal fieldgate directly ahead of you, bear right, to go through a metal kissing gate.
-Cross a concrete 3-plank footbridge with a metal railing on its right and continue ahead up a grassy path.
+Cross a concrete 3-plank footbridge with a metal railing on its right (CLOSED 2022 - and being rebuilt) and continue ahead up a grassy path.

 - At point , do not turn right on the road to the church but instead turn left, your direction 140°.